 Money could replace tradition as they battle for the soul of rugby

-Keith Duggan: The fear CVC simply wants to make money out of rugby is like worrying that a shark simply wants to move and eat
+Fear CVC simply wants money is like worrying that a shark simply wants to move and eat

 Those lucky enough to be in the Millennium Stadium instinctively know that they are participating in one of the enduring rites of passage in their country: Wales in a spring-time Six Nations game with everything on the line.
 Photograph: Getty Images